How To Start A Successful Music Career

 Think about a professional guitar player like Eric Clapton.

-He’s not a great technical guitar player at all, his knowledge of music theory is probably not vast, but one of the reasons why he became successful in his early days (and continues to be successful today) is because he can play on his own level ‘consistently well’ every night in any environment.
+He’s not a great technical guitar player at all, his knowledge of music theory is probably not vast, but one of the reasons why he has been able to make it in music in his early days (and continues to be successful today) is because he can play on his own level ‘consistently well’ every night in any environment.

 Play your instrument while standing.
 Play while walking around.
 Play with unfamiliar instrument settings and tone.
 Play with your eyes closed.
 Practice at slightly faster tempos than you'll need for the show.